Matix-Media/MacroScriptingMod/docs/libraries/player.md

 ---
 tags:
     - Lib
 ---

 # Player

 `require("player")`

-The player libraries contains all kinds of functions related to the player.
+The player library contains all kinds of functions related to the player.

 ## Functions